 What Is a Right-To-Work Law?

 Right-to-work laws protect an employee’s right to choose whether to participate in a labor union.
-In states with right-to-work laws, no employee can be forced to join a union or pay union dues to secure or keep their job.
+In right-to-work states, no employee can be forced to join a union or pay union dues to secure or keep their job.

 Here’s a quick breakdown:

-- Union Membership: This is voluntary in right-to-work states.
+- Union Membership: Voluntary in right-to-work states.
 Employees can join if they wish but can’t be forced to.

-- Union Dues: This is also voluntary.
+- Union Dues: Also voluntary.
 You don’t have to pay dues if you’re not in the union.

 - Employment Rights: Your ability to maintain or obtain a job is not dependent on whether you’re part of a union.

-Right-to-work laws focus on one key idea: giving employees more control over their work choices.
+Right-to-work laws focus on one key idea: giving workers more control over their work choices and at-will employment decisions.

 What Is the Difference Between Right-To-Work and Union Security Agreements?

-To fully understand right-to-work, it helps to know that it’s pushing against union security agreements.
+To fully understand right-to-work, it helps to know what it’s pushing against: union security agreements.
 These arrangements between employers and unions often require employees to join the union or pay fees, whether or not they want to be members.

-As of 2024, there are 26 states with right-to-work laws.
-In these states, employees have the legal right to choose whether they want to join a union without any employment consequences if they decide not to.
+As of 2026, there are 26 states with right-to-work laws.
+In these right-to-work states, employees have the legal right to choose whether they want to join a union without any employment consequences if they decide not to.

 - Alabama